What Happens if You Are in a Car Accident in a No-Fault State?

 If you suffer an injury in a car accident caused by the negligence of another person, you should seek medical care immediately.
 Not only is this just good sense, but also Florida's no-fault insurance law requires that you seek initial medical treatment within 14 days of your accident to receive PIP benefits.
 Not seeking treatment could deprive you of PIP benefits and make it harder for you to recover benefits from any additional insurance you carry.

-You still want to file a claim under your PIP policy, even if your injuries are serious or permanent.
+You still need to file a claim under your PIP policy, even if your injuries are serious or permanent.
 This will give you access to compensation for your initial treatment.
 You will likely spend the $10,000 policy quickly on your initial emergency room visit.

 Why Did My Insurance Company Deny My PIP Claim?

-You pay the premiums for your insurance policy and now you're injured and have made a claim under your PIP policy.
+You pay the premiums for your insurance policy, and now you’re injured and have made a claim under your PIP policy.
 Is there any reason to worry that your insurance company will deny your car accident claim?
-Unfortunately, yes, insurance companies deny no-fault PIP car accident claims for a number of reasons which may include:
+Unfortunately, yes.
+Insurance companies deny no-fault PIP car accident claims for a number of reasons which may include:

 • The medical treatment that you received was not reasonable or necessary